Six Days of Culinary Adventures in Puerto Rico

 Day 1: Old San Juan Food Tour and Bar Hop

 If you're still hungry, enjoy dinner at one of Old San Juan's gorgeous restaurants, offering both wonderful food and great ambiance.
 Princesa Gastrobar on Paseo de la Princesa is great for large groups.
 Bari Handcrafted Pizza's dining room is a picturesque courtyard where they serve Argentinean-style pizzas as well as mofongo and other Puerto Rican dishes.
-For a truly unique and delicious culinary experience visit Verde Mesa, a creative farm-to-table restaurant.
 For live jazz and fine dining, reserve a table at Carli's Fine Bistro and Piano.

 After dinner, explore Old San Juan's bar scene.
 Local favorites include La Factoría (once again voted one of the top 50 bars in the world), La Cubanita, The Mezzanine and Al Fresco Wine Bar (occupying the second and third stories of the same building), La Taberna Lúpulo which offers the largest selection of craft beer in the Caribbean (including several local microbrews), or go bar hopping along Calle San Sebastián where you'll find many interesting dive bars with great deals and even better music.